The Path to Legalization

 Even if you do not have such stories yourself, any person can speak up about the fact that there are friends, family, coworkers, or even people they do not know that want to get married but are unable to do so in Japan.

 Please join us in taking this important first step together.

-Just because it is not a part of the system, there are people who are denied something as simple as being with the person they love.
-Of course, changing the system may not change the general public’s view on the subject completely; however, a change in the system can have a great impact on how people see the issue.
+There are people who are denied something as simple as being with the person they love just because they are excluded from the marriage system.
+Of course, changing the system may not change the general public’s view on the subject completely, but a change in the system can have a huge impact on how people see the issue.

-Let’s make same-sex marriage a reality in Japan and make marriage something for everyone by sharing our stories.
+Let’s make same-sex marriage a reality in Japan and make marriage accessible for everyone by coming together and sharing our stories.

 Many members of the Diet send us messages to support legalizing same-sex marriage.
 We hope to make same-sex marriage a reality in Japan.